jono-m/OrganoID/README.md

 To set up OrganoID source dependencies, create an empty Conda environment (e.g., with miniconda) and install all packages listed in <i><b>requirements.txt</b></i>.

 NOTE: OrganoID uses TensorFlow for neural network predictions.
-It is recommended that this be installed through the Conda package manager.
-Additionally, TensorFlow will automatically run on your GPU if compatible libraries are installed for your graphics card (e.g. NVIDIA CUDA).
+TensorFlow will automatically run on your GPU if compatible libraries are installed for your graphics card (e.g. NVIDIA CUDA).
+See tensorflow.org/install for guidance.

 INSTRUCTIONS: